fgnass/node-dev/README.md

 If your app is not listening for these signals `process.exit(0)` will be called immediately.
 If a listener is registered, node-dev assumes that your app will exit on its own once it is ready.

+### Restart Delay

+For the instances where a transpiler might make changes the multiple files in rapid succession, a delay can be configured.
+If any new changes are detected during the delay, the delay will be reset.
+The restart will occur when no changes happen during `cfg.delay` seconds.

 ### Ignore paths